tymyrddin/documentation/Documentation/docs/pr-descriptions.md

 Whether called a merge request (GitLab) or a pull request (GitHub), this is a request to have changes merged into a repository or project.
 The process of reviewing the changes before they are merged is called "code review".

-Acceptance test: A PR description should make it possible for a reviewer to take over this change set.
+Acceptance test: A PR description should make it possible for a reviewer to take over the change set.

 ## Guides